mosajjal/dnsmonster/README.md

 [//]: <> (end of command line options)

 ## Environment variables
 all the flags can also be set via env variables.
-Keep in mind that the name of each parameter is always all upper case and the prefix for all the variables is "DNSMONSTER".
+Keep in mind that the name of each parameter is always all upper case and the prefix for all the variables is "DNSMONSTER."

 Example:

 ```shell
 $ export DNSMONSTER_PORT=53